 To bring the story full circle, images of the work of Jason deCaires Taylor, a British sculptor based in Cancun, Mexico, appear as a coda.
 His life-size sculptures, casts of real objects and real people, form underwater sculpture parks in Mexico and Belize.
 They encourage new reef growth while drawing tourists away from protected areas, connecting humanity to the underwater world in a more positive way.

-The film is suitable for all audiences and has a running time 39 minutes.
-Showing through Jan.
-18, 2013.
+The film is suitable for all audiences and has a running time of 39 minutes.

 The Last Reef is a production of Giant Screen Films, Yes/No Productions and Liquid Pictures.
 The film is written and directed by Luke Cresswell and Steve McNicholas, the Academy Award®-nominated creators of the international sensation STOMP.